JuniorTour/es6-mario/public/notes/specific-todo-list.md

 1. Optimize the spawn logic, only when the entities are near the camera, then we add and show the entities.

 2. Web Workers

+3. Add a loading anim when start up.